karsonchau/Elevator-System/README.md

 # Elevator System

-A clean architecture implementation of an elevator control system simulator built with .NET 8.
+A production-ready elevator control system with robust processing, health monitoring, and event-driven architecture built with .NET 8.

 ## Architecture